A-TECH High School (14K610)

 Engineering

-This Academy prepares students for opportunities in programming, web design, robotics, and other areas in the expanding digital workplace.
+This Academy prepares students for opportunities in programming, cybersecurity, web design, robotics, and other areas in the expanding digital workplace.
 This rigorous curriculum includes computer-aided design using Project Lead The Way (PLTW) curriculum and hands-on application culminating in prototype development.
 Students complete a minimum of four math courses and a three-year engineering sequence.
 Extracurricular opportunities include Robotics and SkillsUSA where they can continue to develop their skills.

 10th Grade seats available